What makes Wooster America’s premier liberal arts college for mentored research?

-You can start early: Students take advantage of opportunities to work with faculty on research projects as early as the second semester of their first year.
+Take advantage of opportunities to work with faculty on research projects as early as the second semester of your first year.

-Opportunities abound: The Sophomore Research Program offers a chance for students to work as paid research assistants to Wooster faculty, while summer research options include various grant funded research opportunities and the Applied Mathematics Research Experience (AMRE).
+The Sophomore Research Program offers a chance to work as paid research assistants to Wooster faculty, while summer research options include various grant funded research opportunities and the Applied Methods and Research Experience (AMRE).

-Everyone participates: Each Wooster senior works one-on-one with a faculty mentor to conceive, organize, and complete a significant piece of original research, scholarship, or creative expression.
-This Independent Study project, known to generations of alumni simply as I.S., is the centerpiece of Wooster’s commitment to mentored undergraduate research.
+Each Wooster senior works one-on-one with a faculty mentor to conceive, organize, and complete a significant piece of original research, scholarship, or creative expression.
+This Independent Study project, known to generations simply as I.S., is the centerpiece of Wooster’s commitment to mentored student research.